JizhiziLi/matting-survey/README.md

 ## Image Matting Datasets

-We list a summary image matting datasets, categorized as the synthetic image-based benchmark, natural image-based benchmark, and test sets.
+We list a summary of the image matting datasets, categorized as the synthetic image-based benchmark, natural image-based benchmark, and test sets.
 The datasets are ordered based on their release date and are described in terms of publication venue, naturalness, matting target, resolution, number of training and test samples, and availability (along with their links).
 It should be noted that the size of the datasets is calculated based on the number of distinguished foregrounds, except for TOM and RefMatte, which have pre-defined composite rules.

 |Name|Pub.|Natural|Target|Resolution|#Train|#Test|Publicity|
 |:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|